Dietetics & Nutrition Services

 Master’s Degree Starting Salary

-Data from the U.S. Department of Education shows that dietetics and clinical nutrition services students who graduated in 2015-2017 with a master’s degree made a median starting salary of $45,100 per year.
+The U.S. Department of Education found that students who graduated in 2015-2017 with a master’s degree in dietetics and clinical nutrition services made a median starting salary of $45,100 per year.
 During this timeframe, most salaries fell between $40,600 (25th percentile) and $48,875 (75th percentile).

 Salaries According to BLS